AndreaPerna99/ur5-modeling/README.md

 ---

+## 📌 Project Info
+- 🎓 Course: Modeling and Simulation of Mechatronic Systems
+- 🏫 University of Bologna
+- 📅 Year: 2024

+---

 ## 🧠 About the Project

 This project focuses on the **modeling and simulation** of the **UR5 manipulator** by Universal Robots.